juliponti/AltimetrikGameFinderApp/README.md

 - Use the slider
 - Log in with the given credentials
 - Search games by its name and platform avaiable (xbox, playstation, pc, nintendo)
-- Click the game title to obtain more information about it
+- Click the game title to obtain more information about it (modal)
 - Switch the view of the games
 - Switch themes
 - Obtein the first game of the last to searches clicking in "last searches"